 A secondary part is one of the following three types.

 Let’s use another Jeremy Soule example for this one, Wings of Kynareth.
 First, an analysis.

 - 0:00, presumably the first verse, part A

 - 1:37, repetition of part A

 A B A’ B’ A” B” C D [Outro]

-Whilst listening to this track, you may notice that before the first and second choruses, there is some extra space, two measures to be exact.
+While listening to this track, you may notice that before the first and second choruses, there is some extra space, two measures.
 These are filler parts.
 Soule uses them here to relax the ear from the lively verse and prepare it for the chorus.
 On the third chorus, it’s strong enough that doing so isn’t necessary, and it’s a good example of variation by removing existing variation.
 That chorus becomes all the more stronger because it starts right after the verse.

 A filler part is separate from and exists only between its surrounding parts.
 They’re slot-in measures, used for certain effects, often as an extension of the previous part or preparation for the coming.
 It doesn’t have to be two measures; you could use just one, three or even four, but the longer you make it, the more it’ll interrupt the structure and you’ll move away from lyrical form.

 As for intro and outro, the reason they’re written in brackets rather than as letters is because they’re not repeated and they don’t always follow part length.
 Sometimes the outro is just a repetition of a proper part, in which case you can write it as either.

 There are many different ways to end a piece.
 Arguably the most common is sustained harmony, as in Far Horizons.
 The last chord progression is resolved and then held, slowly fading out, possibly with some small embellishments.